vermajk-coder/spacex-demo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Implementation details

+- the app is served using Next.js to facilitate SSR.
+- redux is being used for the state management
+- react bootstarp for the layout

+## Improvements which can be done

+- moving hard coded string literals tp constant file
+- using sass